syncfusion-content/asp.net-core-docs/aspnet-core/CurrencyTextBox/RTL-Support.md

 {% endhighlight %}

-Output of CurrencyTextBox when EnableRTL is “True” is as follows.
+Output of CurrencyTextBox when EnableRTL is “true” is as follows.

 ![](RTL-Support_images/RTL-Support_img1.png)